martn2023/housing-prices-ML-supervised-learning/README.md

 __Feeling a lot better with this V2.__

 ## What I built:
-- I went through 20,000 different housing districts in California and looked at what data was conveniently labelled for me including but not limited to:
+- I went through 20,000 different housing districts in California and looked at what data was conveniently labelled for me including, but not limited to:
   - median household income the area
   - number of rooms
   - proximity to water